PetRichOst/clean-code-php/README.md

 ### Don't write to global functions

-Polluting globals is a bad practice in many languages because you could clash with another library and the user of your API would be none-the-wiser until they get an exception in production.
+Polluting globals is a Погано practice in many languages because you could clash with another library and the user of your API would be none-the-wiser until they get an exception in production.
 Let's think about an example: what if you wanted to have configuration array?
 You could write global function like `config()`, but it could clash with another library that tried to do the same thing.

-**Bad:**
+**Погано:**

 ```php
 function config(): array